jamsge/v5-cortex-analog-slave/README.md

 # v5-cortex-analog-slave
-demo of simple communication between v5 brain and v4 cortex using analog signals
+demo of simple communication between v5 brain and v4 cortex using analog ports